Using the SQL Editor

 - Enter the query to be used in the SQL Query field and confirm with "Run Query".
 Note that the syntax must match the Snowflake query syntax.
 The query runs and the output is displayed below.

 - Close the SQL Editor by clicking on "Done".
+Note that if you close the SQL Editor without confirming with 'Done', the already run query is not saved.
 You are guided back to the Project's Workbench.

 Using the Formatter#